• Product

 Benefits of Cloud Computing

-Cloud systems also offer many other benefits over traditional, “on premises” computing:
+Cloud systems also offer many other benefits over traditional, “on-premises” computing.

 Scalability

-Cloud infrastructure can be easily scaled up or down to meet the organization’s fluctuating business demands.
+Cloud infrastructure can easily be scaled up or down to meet the organization’s fluctuating business demands.

 Lower Costs